Rok driving a motorbike through Zanzibar’s tropical scenery, Tanzania travel, African Big Tour

 Its architecture, mostly dating back two centuries, reflects the diverse influences underlying the Swahili culture, with a unique mixture of Arab, Persian, Indian and European elements.
 A maze of narrow alleys lined by houses, shops, bazaars and mosques define the heart of the historic center.

-Major historical buildings are found on the seafront or very close to it; former palaces of the sultans, fortifications, churches, mosques, and other institutional buildings.
-I visited the Old Fort, window-shopped at Darajani Bazaar, and mingled on Local Life at Jaws Corner – some kind of community square where locals meet in the early morning hours to socialize, play board games and enjoy a cup of black coffee.
+I noticed that most of the major historical buildings and landmarks are on the seafront or very close to it: old sultans’ palaces, forts, churches, mosques, and other important buildings.
+I visited the Old Fort and did some window-shopping at Darajani Bazaar.
+Then I mingled with local life at Jaws Corner, a community square where people meet in the early morning to socialize, play board games, and enjoy a cup of black coffee.

 In general, people are very relaxed, easy-going and far from being intrusive.
 In the town or on the beach, they offer products or services in a very discrete way, pleasantly smiling with charm.

-The island is about 85 kms long and 39 kms wide.
-With an area of 1,464 km2 it offers plenty of territory to explore.
-Public transport is inexpensive, easy to use, but rather slow.
-I rented a motorbike to reach more remote areas and have freedom to stop wherever I wanted.
+The island is about 85 km long and 39 km wide, covering 1,464 km², so there’s plenty to explore.
+Public transport is cheap and easy to use, but rather slow.
+I rented a motorbike to reach more remote areas and have the freedom to stop wherever I wanted.

-The distances are actually not so small and some roads are not in very good conditions.
-Driving in soft sand could be challenging with unreliable scooters.
-I opted for and off-road bike, which was rather inexpensive, but assured me comfortable ride on all surfaces.
+The distances aren’t very short, and some roads are in poor condition.
+Travelling on soft sand can be tricky with unreliable scooters.
+I chose an off-road bike, which was fairly cheap but gave me a comfortable ride on all surfaces.

 A scary visit to a dentist